 Victoria Posted onWhat is the Link between the Beauty Industry and Occupational Disease?

-What is the Link between the Beauty Industry and Disease?
+What is the Link between the Beauty Industry and Occupational Disease?
 Workers in the beauty industry are vulnerable to several health risks due to the presence of toxic substances like volatile organic compounds (VOCs).
-These substances, including aromatics, ketones, esters, and ammonium …
+These substances, including aromatics, ketones, esters, and …

 -